telerik/blazor-docs/components/grid/editing/incell.md

 ![](images/incell-editing.png)

+## Notes

+* When the InCell Edit Mode is enabled and you want to enable item selection a `<GridCheckboxColumn />` must be added to the `<Columns>` collection.
+More information on that can be read in the [Selection]({%slug components/grid/selection/overview%}#notes) article.
->note It is up to the data access logic to save the data once it is changed in the data collection.
+* It is up to the data access logic to save the data once it is changed in the data collection.
 The example above showcases when that happens and adds some code to provide a visual indication of the change.
 In a real application, the code for handling data updates may be entirely different.

-## Notes

-* When the InCell Edit Mode is enabled and you want to enable item selection a `< GridCheckBox />` must be provided.
-More information on that can be read in the [Selection]({%slug components/grid/selection/overview%}#notes) article.

 ## See Also